stanislawbartkowski/javahotel/README.md

    * scoord
 </kbd>

 * Modify common.properties configuration file.
-It is going to be used as a template for job.propertiers and coordinator.properties
+It is going to be used as a template for job.propertiers and coordinator.properties.

 Parameter | Value | Configure | Example
 ----------|-------|-----|----------